petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/exploring-indexed-fields.md

 ### Viewing the Document Source with Search Insights

-When placed on a search page, the Search Insights widget allows you to inspect the document source for each result returned by a search request.
-You can see the document source in the Response String.
+You can place the Search Insights widget onto a page to inspect the document source for each search result.
+The document source is returned in the Response String.

 ![You can see the document source in the Search Insight widget Response String.](./exploring-indexed-fields/images/06.png)